 - When completing Form IN01 you must indicate whether or not you want to use the ‘model articles’, model articles with amendments, or bespoke articles.
 If you do not indicate a preference, then Companies House will assume you are adopting the model articles.

 Once you have all the required information to hand, you can form a company in a number of ways:

 1. Direct, via Companies House.
 You can submit the forms electronically, via software filing (£14), WebFiling (£18), or on paper (£40).
 A same day service is also available, for a higher fee.

 2. Via an intermediary, such as a company formations specialist, or your accountant.
-You can use our own in-house service for £75, which includes all the support you need.
+You can register your limited company with our partner 1st Formations for £12.99, which includes all the support you need.

 You can read more details in our guide to forming a limited company.